Get out of your grilling rut with this juicy Grilled Turkey Breast recipe perfect for any time of the year.

 - Put raw turkey breasts in a gallon size sealable bag and pour brine over it.
 Seal bag and rest it in a flat bottom dish, like a 8x8 pan.
 Put pan in the refrigerator and marinate for 8-12 hours, flipping the bag over at least once during that time.

-- When reading to grill, take the bag out of the fridge.
+- When ready to grill, take the bag out of the fridge.
 Remove turkey from brine and pat dry with paper towels.
 Let sit at room temperature while grill preheats.
 Discard brine.

 - Preheat gas grill by turning all burners on to a grilling temperature reaching between 450-500 degrees F. Wrap a brick with clean aluminum foil and place it in the grill while preheating.
 (Using a brick is optional but is suggested if turkey breast doesn't lay flat on the grill.)